-Specifying a resolution is redundant for POST requests that contain both "values" and a "duration" - FlexMeasures computes the resolution by dividing the duration by the number of values.
+Specifying a frequency and resolution is redundant for POST requests that contain both "values" and a "duration" - FlexMeasures computes the frequency by dividing the duration by the number of values, and, for sensors that record non-instantaneous events, assumes the resolution of the data is equal to the frequency.

-When POSTing data, FlexMeasures checks this computed resolution against the required resolution of the sensors which are posted to.
+When POSTing data, FlexMeasures checks this inferred resolution against the required resolution of the sensors that are posted to.
 If these can't be matched (through upsampling), an error will occur.

-GET requests (such as getMeterData) return data in the resolution which the sensor is configured for.
+GET requests (such as /sensors/data) return data with a frequency either equal to the resolution that the sensor is configured for (for non-instantaneous sensors), or a default frequency befitting (in our opinion) the requested time interval.
 A "resolution" may be specified explicitly to obtain the data in downsampled form, which can be very beneficial for download speed.
-The specified resolution needs to be a multiple of the sensor's resolution, e.g. hourly or daily values if the sensor's resolution is 15 minutes.
+For non-instantaneous sensors, the specified resolution needs to be a multiple of the sensor's resolution, e.g. hourly or daily values if the sensor's resolution is 15 minutes.
+For instantaneous sensors, the specified resolution is interpreted as a request for data in a specific frequency.
+The resolution of the underlying data will remain zero (and the returned message will say so).